ivanslapnicar/EvolutionaryModel.jl/README.md

 Accompanying Julia code for our paper "Universal evolutionary model for periodical organisms"

 ```
-Eric Goles, Ivan Slapničar and Marco A. Lardies: Universal evolutionary model for periodical organisms, submitted
+Eric Goles, Ivan Slapničar and Marco A. Lardies: Universal evolutionary model for periodical organisms, arXiv:2010.00940, submitted
 ```

-The manuscript can be found [here]().
+The manuscript can be found [here](https://arxiv.org/abs/2010.00940).

 The code in the file `Simulation.jl` was used to run all simulations and produce all figures in our manuscript.